eebasadre20/flow/README.md

 Flow is a [SOLID](https://en.wikipedia.org/wiki/SOLID) implementation of the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) for Ruby on Rails.

-Flows allow you to encapsulate your application's [business logic](http://en.wikipedia.org/wiki/Business_logic) in using a set of discrete, extensible, and reusable objects.
+Flows allow you to encapsulate your application's [business logic](http://en.wikipedia.org/wiki/Business_logic) into a set of extensible and reusable objects.

 ## How it Works